galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_04/index.md

      Repository-Maintainer: [Bjoern Gruening](/src/BjoernGruening/index.md)<br />
      Repository-Development: https://github.com/bgruening/galaxytools
 * [package_stringtie_1_0_1](https://toolshed.g2.bx.psu.edu/view/iuc/package_stringtie_1_0_1): tool dependency definition.
-Contains a tool dependency definition that downloads and installs version 1.0.1 of the stringtie RNA-seq assembler. !StringTie is a fast and highly efficient assembler of RNA-Seq alignments into potential transcripts.
+Contains a tool dependency definition that downloads and installs version 1.0.1 of the stringtie RNA-seq assembler.
+StringTie is a fast and highly efficient assembler of RNA-Seq alignments into potential transcripts.
 It uses a novel network flow algorithm as well as an optional de novo assembly step to assemble and quantitate full-length transcripts representing multiple splice variants for each gene locus.
-Its input can include not only the alignments of raw reads used by other transcript assemblers, but also alignments longer sequences that have been assembled from those reads.To identify differentially expressed genes between experiments, !StringTie's output can be processed either by the Cuffdiff or Ballgown programs.
+Its input can include not only the alignments of raw reads used by other transcript assemblers, but also alignments longer sequences that have been assembled from those reads.To identify differentially expressed genes between experiments, StringTie's output can be processed either by the Cuffdiff or Ballgown programs.

 * *From [biomonika](https://toolshed.g2.bx.psu.edu/view/biomonika):*
   * [package_samtools_0_1_19_custom](https://toolshed.g2.bx.psu.edu/view/biomonika/package_samtools_0_1_19_custom): custom compilation of samtools 0.1.19 using -fPIC flag custom compilation of samtools 0.1.19 using -fPIC flag

 * *From [devteam](https://toolshed.g2.bx.psu.edu/view/devteam):*
-  * [package_freebayes_0_9_20_b040236](https://toolshed.g2.bx.psu.edu/view/devteam/package_freebayes_0_9_20_b040236): Contains a tool dependency definition that downloads and compiles version 0.9.20 of !FreeBayes.
+  * [package_freebayes_0_9_20_b040236](https://toolshed.g2.bx.psu.edu/view/devteam/package_freebayes_0_9_20_b040236): Contains a tool dependency definition that downloads and compiles version 0.9.20 of FreeBayes.
 Program: freebayes (Bayesian haplotype-based polymorphism discovery and genotyping.)

      Version: 0.9.20 (b040236)